ArveVM/HomeAssistantConfig4/avm_yaml/packages/integrations/priceanalyzer.md

 - Then a capacity-fee based upon how much you have spent on max three-day-average-max  (will not be part of this pricing,,, will have to be set up in different solution)
 Then of-course there will be added the usual value added tax upon them all, but for that i use the "include VAT" in Priceanalyzer-setup

+(this table is not updated with prices for 2023,, should be considered an example and explenation of how things are connected)
 | Variable           | My value          | Description/purpose |
 | ----------         | ----------------- | ------------------- |
 | spot               | hourly spot       | PriceAnalyzer get the Nordpool hourly spot-price